Spencer-Easton/Apps-Script-Service-Account-TokenBuilder-Library/README.md

 3) Click 'Create New Client Id'
 4) Select Service Account and p12 key
 5) Click 'Create Client Id'.
 The p12 key will autodownload.
+6) Click APIs in left menu
+7) Enable any APIs you need this service account to access

 ##### Prepare your Service Account RSA Key
 Prepare your Service Account key for the library by running the following command: